fastlane/fastlane/README.md

 # Debugging

 I personally use a plain Sublime Text with a terminal.
-Debuggin is pretty, just insert the following code to where you want to jump in:
+Debugging is pretty easy, just insert the following code to where you want to jump in:

 ```ruby
 require 'pry'